Education is an integral foundation of a country’s society. Japan’s educational system is highly regarded by many countries.

 The unique school system of Japan

-Japan’s educational system is a national pride for Japanese, having traditional ways helping Japanese students leaving behind their counterparts.
+Japan’s educational system is a national pride for Japanese, having traditional ways of helping Japanese students leaving behind their counterparts.

 The school system of the country includes six years of elementary school, three years of junior high school, three years senior high school then four years in University.